EloquentWorks/Masquerade/docs/configuration.md

     'table_name' => 'masquerade_logs',
     'store_ip_address' => true,
     'store_user_agent' => true,
+    'log_denied_attempts' => true,
+    'retention_days' => 90,
 ],
 ```

 Disable IP or user-agent storage if your application has stricter privacy requirements.
+Set `log_denied_attempts` to `false` if you only want successful or expired sessions in the audit trail.

 ## 🖼️ Banner